surfer190/fixes/docs/security/serious-cryptography.md

 * Created in the 1500's by Battista Bellaso
 * Used by Confederates in American Civil War

-Differect from Caesar Cipher as it uses a key.
-A colleciton of letters representing their place in the alphabet.
+Different from Caesar Cipher as it uses a key.
+A collection of letters representing their place in the alphabet.

     DUH -> 3, 20, 7

-In practice, entrpying the message: "CRYPTO"
+In practice, encrypting the message: "CRYPTO"

     C shifted 3 positions -> F
     R shifted 20 positions -> L